SAHA INSTITUTE OF NUCLEAR PHYSICS

 REPRESENTATIVE LIST OF PUBLICATIONS

-Simran Nisha, Arunima Choudhury and Subhendu Roy, 2024 (Manuscript in Preparation).
+Simran Nisha, Arunima Choudhury and Subhendu Roy, Phys.
+Chem.
+Chem.
+Phys.
+(Submitted; under review, 2026).

-Arunima Choudhury and Subhendu Roy, 2024 (Manuscript in Preparation).
+Arunima Choudhury and Subhendu Roy (Manuscripts in Preparation, 2026).

-Simran Nisha and Subhendu Roy, 2024 (Manuscript in Preparation).
+Simran Nisha and Subhendu Roy (Manuscripts in Preparation, 2026).

 10. Understanding the Directed Evolution of a Natural-like Efficient Artificial Metalloenzyme,